Fyodor Dostoevsky: Political beliefs

 In his youth, Dostoevsky enjoyed reading Nikolai Karamzin's History of the Russian State (published 1818–1829), which praised conservatism and Russian independence, ideas that Dostoevsky would embrace later in life.
 Before his arrest for participating in the Petrashevsky Circle in 1849, Dostoevsky remarked, "As far as I am concerned, nothing was ever more ridiculous than the idea of a republican government in Russia."
-In an 1881 edition of his Diaries, Dostoevsky stated that the Tsar and the people should form a unity: "For the people, the tsar is not an external power, not the power of some conqueror ... but a power of all the people, an all-unifying power the people themselves desired."
+In an 1881 edition of his Diaries, Dostoevsky stated that the Tsar and the people should form a unity: "For the people, the tsar is not an external power, not the power of some conqueror [...] but a power of all the people, an all-unifying power the people themselves desired."

-While critical of serfdom, Dostoevsky was skeptical about the creation of a constitution, a concept he viewed as unrelated to Russia's history.
+While critical of serfdom, Dostoevsky was sceptical about the creation of a constitution, a concept he viewed as unrelated to Russia's history.
 He described it as a mere "gentleman's rule" and believed that "a constitution would simply enslave the people".
-He advocated social change instead, for example removal of the feudal system and a weakening of the divisions between the peasantry and the affluent classes.
-His ideal was a utopian, Christianized Russia where "if everyone were actively Christian, not a single social question would come up ...
-If they were Christians they would settle everything".
-He thought democracy and oligarchy were poor systems; of France he wrote, "the oligarchs are only concerned with the interest of the wealthy; the democrats, only with the interest of the poor; but the interests of society, the interest of all and the future of France as a whole—no one there bothers about these things."
+He advocated social change instead, for example, the removal of the feudal system and a weakening of the divisions between the peasantry and the affluent classes.
+His ideal was a utopian, Christianised Russia where "if everyone were actively Christian, not a single social question would come up [...]
+If they were Christians, they would settle everything".
+He thought democracy and oligarchy were poor systems; of France he wrote, "the oligarchs are only concerned with the interest of the wealthy; the democrats, only with the interest of the poor; but the interests of society, the interest of all and the future of France as a whole — no one there bothers about these things."
 He maintained that political parties ultimately led to social discord.
 In the 1860s, he discovered Pochvennichestvo, a movement similar to Slavophilism in that it rejected Europe's culture and contemporary philosophical movements, such as nihilism and materialism.
 Pochvennichestvo differed from Slavophilism in aiming to establish, not an isolated Russia, but a more open state modelled on the Russia of Peter the Great.

 In his incomplete article "Socialism and Christianity", Dostoevsky claimed that civilisation ("the second stage in human history") had become degraded, and that it was moving towards liberalism and losing its faith in God.
 He asserted that the traditional concept of Christianity should be recovered.
-He thought that contemporary western Europe had "rejected the single formula for their salvation that came from God and was proclaimed through revelation, 'Thou shalt love thy neighbour as thyself', and replaced it with practical conclusions such as, Chacun pour soi et Dieu pour tous [Every man for himself and God for all], or "scientific" slogans like 'the struggle for survival.
+He thought that contemporary Western Europe had "rejected the single formula for their salvation that came from God and was proclaimed through revelation, "Thou shalt love thy neighbor as thyself", and replaced it with practical conclusions such as, Chacun pour soi et Dieu pour tous [Every man for himself and God for all], or "scientific" slogans like the struggle for survival".
 He considered this crisis to be the consequence of the collision between communal and individual interests, brought about by a decline in religious and moral principles.